paley777/kebunlebar/README.md

 ![Logo](https://i.postimg.cc/0Nx30hNv/image.png)

 # Sistem Informasi Profil Desa Kebun Lebar
-Learning Program Bank Bengkulu (LPBB) adalah sistem e-learning yang diperuntukkan bagi pegawai Bank Bengkulu.
-E-Learning ini dikembangkan oleh Valleryan Virgil Zuliuskandar.
-Sistem ini memiliki beragam fitur mulai dari hulu hingga hilir pembelajaran (belajar-ujian-sertifikasi).
+The Kebun Lebar Village Profile Information System is a website-based system aimed at providing information and profiles for the Kebun Lebar village, Pematang Tiga District, Central Bengkulu Regency, Indonesia.

-## Integrasi
+## Integration
-Sistem ini selain menggunakan Laravel 10.
-Juga mengintegrasikan Framework Bootstrap sebagai front-end.
-Sistem ini menggunakan database SQL dan dalam pengembangannya menggunakan software MySQL Workbench.
+Apart from using Laravel 10, this system also integrates the Bootstrap Framework as a front-end.
+This system uses a SQL database and in its development uses MySQL Workbench software.

-## Fitur Utama Pengguna
+## User Key Features

-- Manajemen Berita
+- News Management
-- Manajemen Pengumuman
+- Announcement Management
-- Profil Desa
+- Village Profile

-## Fitur Sistem
+## System Features

 - Laravel 10
 - Using Eloquent from Laravel
-- Templating for header and footer
+- Templates for headers and footers
-- Full CRUD Integrating
+- Full CRUD integration
 - Authentication from Laravel
 - Upload and Update Images

-## Optimalisasi
+## Optimization

 N+1 Problems